Luke-Luo1/POPDG/docs/PopDanceSet_Description.md

 The [dataset_directory](https://github.com/Luke-Luo1/POPDG/blob/main/dataset_directory) file contains the sources of all dance videos in the PopDanceSet.
 You can view the dance videos by clicking on the URLs provided within.

+The [visualize_dataset.ipynb](https://github.com/Luke-Luo1/POPDG/blob/main/visualize_dataset.ipynb) file is used to visualize the dance videos in the PopDanceSet.

 # Results
 Four methods have also yielded new results on the upgraded version of PopDanceSet: